-Figure 26 - Temperature and Pressure Relief Valve Pipe
+Figure 23 - Temperature and Pressure Relief Valve Pipe

 - The discharge pipe must not be smaller than the pipe size of the T&P Relief Valve.
 The pipe must also be able to withstand 250°F (121°C) without distortion.
 Use only copper or CPVC pipe.
 Do not use any other type of pipe, such as PVC, iron, flexible plastic pipe, or any type of hose. - Terminate the discharge pipe a maximum of six inches above a floor drain or outside the building.
 Do not drain the discharge pipe into the drain pan; instead pipe it separately to an adequate drain.
 In cold climates, terminate the discharge pipe inside the building to an adequate drain.
-Outside drains could freeze and obstruct the drain line-protect the discharge pipe from freezing. - Do not place any valve or other restriction between the tank and bathroom sink, bath, shower) per the valve manufacturer's instructions.

-T&P Relief Valve.
+Outside drains could freeze and obstruct the drain line-protect the discharge pipe from freezing. - Do not place any valve or other restriction between the tank and T&P Relief Valve.
 Do not cap, block, plug, or insert any valve between the T&P Relief Valve and the end of the discharge pipe.
 Do not insert or install any reducer in the discharge pipe.